SealNTibbers/GotalkInterpreter/README.md

 #### Who can use it

-The entire purpose of this library is to use Smalltalk for simple scripting purposes in Golang applications.
+The entire purpose of this library is to use Smalltalk for dynamic code (string) evaluation in Golang applications.
 It is optimized to reevaluate same code lines with different scope (variables).
+Typical usecase: our app reading xml file with a markup and a Smalltalk code, evaluating this code and using result to show output.
+We using it to build and animate OpenGL UI for our embedded software.

 #### Why Smalltalk

-Smalltalk is beautiful dynamic language with readable syntax.
+Smalltalk is beautiful dynamic language with a concise and readable syntax.
 Also we are smalltalkers so that's why.

 #### Contents